notes

 The user option codex-profile names a configuration profile.
 The default is nil, meaning the CLI default profile is used.
 Profiles allow you to maintain separate sets of configuration for different workflows.

 The user option codex-reasoning-effort overrides the reasoning effort level.
 The default is nil.
-When set to a string value, it is passed via the --reasoning-effort flag.
+When set to a string value, it is passed via -c as the model_reasoning_effort configuration value.

 Hooks integration